-The Telecommunication & Network Services (TNS) department provides planning, development, implementation, and support of networking, data, video, cable television, and voice communications for the University main campus (except for The University of Iowa Hospitals and Clinics) and the UI Research Park.
+The Telecommunication & Network Services (TNS) department provides planning, development, implementation, and support of networking, data, video, cable television, and voice communications for the University main campus (except for the University of Iowa Hospitals & Clinics) and the UI Research Park.
 TNS also ensures that the services provided to the University community are cost-effective, dependable, ubiquitous, and of the highest possible quality.
 For more information on any of these services, please contact Telecommunication & Network Services.

 - Telephone service, including maintenance and repair

 - Cable television service, including maintenance and repair

 - Data networking for access to the campus data network and the Internet, including authenticated wireless access for laptops and other mobile devices

 - User training and consulting on telephone services and features